7HE-W0R1D/M710Q-Hackintosh/README.md

 * Sleep and wake (currently disabled sleeping, only allow screen to turn off)

+## Notes

+* USBMap.kext is needed to enable bluetooth, but it will block WiFi conncection when installing MacOS.
+If you need to use WiFi to install, please remove the kext first and load it after booted to the OS.

 ## Thanks to

 * [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/)